What is shingles?

-There is currently no way to eliminate the shingles virus from the body, but several measures can be taken to ease symptoms:
+There is currently no way to eliminate the shingles virus from the body.

-- Keep the rash dry and clean to reduce risk of infection.
+- Keep the rash dry and clean to reduce the risk of infection.

-- Rub-on antibiotic creams or adhesive dressings are not advised as they can slow the healing process.
+- Avoid rub-on antibiotic creams or adhesive dressings, as they can slow the healing process.

 - If the rash needs to be covered, a non-adherent dressing should be used to prevent aggravating the skin.

 - Products such as Calamine lotion, which are available online, can soothe and relieve the itching.

-- Antihistamines can sometimes be useful to prevent itching at night.
+- Antihistamines can sometimes help prevent itching at night.

 In some cases, antiviral medicine may be prescribed to help stop the virus multiplying, and to reduce severity and duration.